splunk/ponydocs/INSTALL.md

 1. You're a sysadmin
 2. You have a MediaWiki system at the ready.
-   Beta 2 only tested with [MW 1.16.4](http://bit.ly/KqnCbw?mediawiki-installer), PHP 5.2.16 and 5.3.3 and MySQL 5.1.52.
+   PonyDocs has only been tested with [MW 1.16.4](http://bit.ly/KqnCbw?mediawiki-installer), PHP 5.2.16 or 5.3.3 and MySQL 5.1.52.
-3. You can update apache's conf files for the MediaWiki vhost
+3. You can update apache's conf files for the MediaWiki vhost.
-4. You can run SQL commands on the MediaWiki DB
+4. You can run SQL commands on the MediaWiki DB.
-5. You know this is Beta ;)
+5. You know this is a Beta-quality release ;)
-6. You promise to read AND follow all these steps IN ORDER
+6. You promise to read AND follow all these steps IN ORDER.
-7. You've made a backup of your MediaWiki DB in case you didn't meet the previous requirement
+7. You've made a backup of your MediaWiki DB in case you didn't meet the previous requirement.

-It is further assumed that have 4 classes of users of your wiki:
+It is further assumed that your wiki has 4 classes of users:

-* Anonymous and guests who are logged in
+* Anonymous users and guests who are logged in
-	* These are folks who fall into the (default) or "user" group.
+	* Users who are in the (default) or "user" group, and/or one of the per-Product "preview" groups.
-	* They can *only* read and can not edit any pages.
+	* They can *only* read and cannot edit any pages.
+    * Preview users for a Product can view content in preview Versions.
 * Employees
-	* Folks who are in the "Employee" group and can edit any single page but not use any advanced PonyDocs functions like creating
-      TOCs, Versions and Branching or Inheriting
+	* Users who are in the "Employee" group can edit any single page but cannot use advanced PonyDocs functions like editing TOCs, Versions, and Manuals, and Branching or Inheriting.
-* Editors
+* Docteam members
-	* Folks who can do it all, short of editing user perms.
+	* Users who can edit content and access all PonyDocs Special Pages.
-	* They are in the "PRODUCT-docteam" group.
-	* There is a per product docteam group so if you had a product called "Foo", the editor would need  to be in the "Foo-docteam" group
+	* They are in the per-Product "docteam" group. i.e if you have a Product called "Foo", a docteam user would need to be in the "Foo-docteam" group.
 * Admins
-	* Folks who can add, remove, and move Employees and Editors to the different product docteam groups
+	* Users who can edit User group membership.

 Quick Install Instructions
 --------------------------

-Notes: Please complete all install instructions before attempting to use your new PonyDocs installation.
+Note: Please complete all install instructions before attempting to use your new PonyDocs installation.
 Failure to do so will result in frustration and keyboard tossing.

 ### 1) Configure Apache.